Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Convergence results

 \section{Convergence results}

 In this section, we study various types of convergence (strong, in probability and almost-surely) of the splitting scheme \eqref{S1} when applied to the stochastic Schr\"odinger equation \eqref{sse}.
 In order to do this, we first show bounds for the exponential moments in the $L^2$ norm of the exact and numerical solutions as well as two auxiliary results.
-The proofs of these results are given in Section~\ref{sec-proofs} for the reader’s convenience.
+The proofs of these results are given in Section~\ref{sec-proofs} for the reader's convenience.
+These proofs could also be obtained using tools from~\cite{MR4079431}.

 \begin{theorem} Let us apply the splitting scheme \eqref{S1} to the stochastic Schr\"odinger equation \eqref{sse} with a trace class covariance operator $Q$ and deterministic initial value $u_0\in L^2$.
-Assume that the nonlinearity in \eqref{sse} satisfies $F(u)=V[u]u$, where $V[u]=V[\bar{u}]$ is real-valued, and that the exact and numerical solutions are well defined on the interval $[0,T]$.
-One then has the following bounds for the exponential moments: there exists $\kappa>0$ and $\tau^\star$ such that if $\mu \alpha^2T<\frac{\kappa}{{\rm Tr}(Q)}$, then one has:
+Assume that the nonlinearity in \eqref{sse} satisfies $F(u)=V[u]u$, where $V[u]=V[\bar{u}]$ is real-valued and that Assumption~\ref{as1} holds.
+One then has the following bounds for the exponential moments: there exists $\kappa>0$ such that if $\mu \alpha^2T<\frac{\kappa}{{\rm Tr}(Q)}$, then one has: